 Ocean Waves simulates the sound of the waves lapping upon the shore.

 Well, California was strange…After building the Solar Sounders, I had two directions to explore: my own circuitry, but also, what to do with these spritely creatures, singing every day on my balcony?
 I made this project with my classmates in Shahrokh Yadegari’s graduate seminar, Crossing Boundaries, at UCSD.
-I’ll still never really understand why I went to California, and what I did there.
-Anyway, I was in class, and I brought the Solar Sounders in for collaboration.
+(I’ll still never really understand why I went to California, and what I did there….Anyway….)
 We climbed atop a mountain with power lines, and did a little renegade filming.
 It was an amazing afternoon, and a truly sweet experience shared between friends.
-But I feel like this piece bears the unironic silliness of “doing too much art”—I do not think this is a very strong piece at all.
+But I feel like this piece bears the unironic silliness of “doing too much art”.
 The moving around, playing with the Solar Sounders—wearing black in the sunlight—and the cactus—my god—it doesn’t add up for me.
 Though, I think this failure is actually quite important.
 I think the Solar Sounder is already cool enough—you don’t really need to dance with it, or wave your hands in front of it.
 It’s already a dance, it’s already an instrument—you don’t have to play it for it to sing for you.
 My subsequent solar outings have been more matter of fact—just pick them up and move them, don’t make it precious—don’t get in the way of the music.
-If you want to build some solar sounders and dance at sunrise, though, don’t let me stop you!
+But, if you want to build some solar sounders and dance at sunrise, though, don’t let me stop you!